supposedly/nutshell/LAYMAN-README.md

 A bit easier on the eyes!
 Note in particular the compression achieved by allowing a single variable name to be used multiple times in a transition (with a different syntax for "binding" to a previous value), and other things like the `*` shorthand for permutate-symmetry transitions and a "mapping" syntax to complement the new way of binding.
-That may sound a bit abstruse, but this repo's main README.md does again contain an in-depth explanation of the additions and their uses -- which will hopefully be more-understandable or at least accessible after reading this intro.
+That may look a bit abstruse, but this repo's main README.md does again contain an in-depth explanation of the additions and their uses -- which will hopefully be more-understandable or at least -accessible after reading this intro.